-The Great Plains IDEA program is a consortium of eight universities (at right) and provides an online 36-credit hour Master of Science in Dietetics and Nutrition degree.
+The Great Plains IDEA program is a consortium of eight universities together offering an online, 36-credit hour master's degree in dietetics and nutrition.
 Admittance is limited to only credentialed registered dietitians (RD) or registry-eligible individuals having met all requirements of the Academy of Nutrition and Dietetics for registration.

-How long does it take to complete the program?
+How long does it take to complete the online master's degree program?

 Is travel to campus required or expected?

 A visit to KU Medical Center is not required for students completing a non-thesis research project; however, students completing a thesis research project will be required to defend the thesis in person on campus.

 KU welcomes all students to campus to meet the program faculty and other KU students in the dietetics and nutrition programs!

 KU's master's degree program in dietetics and nutrition does not provide eligibility for professional licensing for employment at this time.
 Effective January 1, 2024, the Commission on Dietetic Registration will require a minimum of a master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).